zakrywilson/mvc-demo/README.md

-# Model-View-Controller Demo
+# Model-View-Presenter Demo

-A small demonstration of the model-view-controller with Java Swing.
+A small demonstration of the model-view-presenter with Java Swing.

 ### How to run